stefanoborini/book-modelviewcontroller/notes.md

 Notes
 =====

+the notification mechanism basically allow to inject code in setters.

 Local models, or one global model?

 the view should be able to query or inform the controller for action (will, should, did): delegate